icomse/icomse.github.io/content/workshops/Summer School 1.md

 **Financial Aid:** Financial support is available to cover housing (in university dormitory), meals, and parking cost for all non-local participants.
 Limited number of travel stipends ($500) are available to help broaden participation.

-**Expected number of participants:** 40
+**Expected number of participants:** 40

-**Directions to housing:** Lorem ipsum
+**Directions to housing:** N/A

-**Where to eat:** Lorem ipsum
+**Where to eat:** N/A

 **Equipment Needed:** Students are encouraged to bring their laptop.

 **Organizers/Instructors**
-•  Mike Janik, Pennsylvania State University
+  - Mike Janik, Pennsylvania State University
-•  Eric Jankowski, Boise State University
+  - Eric Jankowski, Boise State University
-•  Andrew J. Medford, Georgia Institute of Technology
+  - Andrew J. Medford, Georgia Institute of Technology
-•  Neeraj Rai, Mississippi State University
+  - Neeraj Rai, Mississippi State University

 **Tentative Schedule**